Hervar77/infinity-doc/mkdocs/api/console.md

 Parameters:

 - output: `string`
-  >the string to be written to the console
+  >The string to be written to the console.

 Example: